 permissive rules.
 But broadly our tests have been as follows.
 Sex scenes must be non-violent and between consenting adults.
 They must also be legal, both in the acts portrayed and in the degree of explicitness.
 Erections may be shown but there

 must be no clear sight of penetration, or of masturbation or of ejaculation.

 Distributors of sex videos are well aware of these rules, but they also know that the law provides a right of appeal to a Video Appeals Committee, a body which includes among its members two well known novelists, Nina Bawden and Fay Weldon.

-interpretation of the legislation and therefore took the unusual step of seeking a judicial review of the operation of its own appeal body.
+correct interpretation of the legislation and therefore took the unusual step of seeking a judicial review of the operation of its own appeal body.
 This was the first time that the act, now 17 years old, had ever been tested in the courts.
-It was this process
+It was

 The law has been declared; justice given.
 But still the problem remains: what is the extent of the risk?

 The BBFC is currently engaged in a research project in which professionals who work with children, including children who show signs of being disturbed, are being asked whether they have evidence, even if it's imprecise, that children are harmed